Half-elf: Dungeons & Dragons

-Dungeons & Dragons features its own race of half-elves.
-The best-known character of this race is Tanis Half-Elven.
+A well-known character from Dungeons & Dragons fiction is Tanis Half-Elven.
 Tanis is a player character in the spin-off 1988 video game Advanced Dungeons & Dragons: Heroes of the Lance.
 He is a miniature lead figure in Ral Partha's Dragonlance Heroes boxed figures set, described by a critic as "Tanis is dressed as a typical ranger in leathers and fur-lined shirt and boots.
 The vest has a design worked into it, as does his dagger scabbard.
 The belt has a pouch attached.
 Tanis's face is finely chiseled with a neatly groomed beard, although he appears gaunt.
 His left hand clutches his bow."
 Tanis is played by Michael Rosenbaum in the 2008 animated film Dragonlance: Dragons of Autumn Twilight.
 Tanis, like all Dragonlance heroes, is a flawed character; Lauren Davis of io9 comments that he is "consumed by his inability to fit completely into either the human or elven worlds".
 Rob Bricken, also of io9, writes that Tanis is "A bastard (in the technical sense) half-elf who doesn't truly belong in the world of either race; he's a capable leader of the group although he's often plagued by self-doubt.
 He left Qualinesti, a land of elves, because their leader's daughter Laurana was in love with him and her father was having none of it.
 He's currently in love with a swordswoman named Kitiara, who's the half-sister of Caramon and Raistlin."